Tudor Wars, Battles & Rebellions Chronology – Henry VII

 Battle of Bosworth Field

 Henry Tudor stood at the head of an army of around 5,000 men.
 Richard III’s army of around 9,000 men outnumbered the Tudor.
-The battle began in the morning and lasted for about two hours.
+The Battle of Bosworth Field began in the morning and lasted for about two hours.
 The Earl of Oxford made a charge at Richard’s right flank and defeated the Duke of Norfolk.
 Richard then decided to charge directly at Henry.
 At this point, William Stanley, who had an army of 3,000 entered the on Henry Tudor’s side.
 The battle turned but Richard did not retreat, rather he chose to fight to the death.
 Henry was proclaimed King on the Battlefield.

 January 1487